csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

 - I will take on the role of a Fullstack engineer.
 I will work to integrate some of the Company API's into our application and then build out simple front-end components that utilize those API's to provide our senior uses a simplified and easier to use version of that specific app (E.G. Using the Youtube API to built a simple coomponent that only allows you to search for videos and see the top 10 results and nothing else, and plays the video selected (See Mockup for better context)).

- - ```3 technical strengths```: Multiple internships so I am familar with working in a large team to develop software, familar with working with all kinds of API's using mutliple languages (JavaScript, Python, etc.), and familar building out UI'S for apps and websites using languages and frameworks like (HTML, CSS, JS, Bootstrap, React, Etc.).
+ - ```3 technical strengths```: Multiple internships so I am familar with working in a large team to develop software, familar with working with all kinds of API's using multiple languages (JavaScript, Python, etc.), and familar building out UI'S for apps and websites using languages and frameworks like (HTML, CSS, JS, Bootstrap, React, Etc.).
  - ```3 technical weaknesses```: Unfamilar with IOS development using tools like Xcode and languages like Swift, unfamiliar with some company API's we might need (E.G. Facebook & Zoom), and no experience building mobile applications in an industry environment so may be unfamiliar with industry standards.

 Kshitij Shah